nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 authenticatedServer = -- ...
 ```

-**Note:** We used an intermediary `authenticatedServer'` for clarity and to keep the same pattern as the previous level.
+**Note:** We introduce an intermediary `authenticatedServer'` for clarity and to keep the code similar to the previous level.

-You can see in the snippet above how the `authenticatedServer`, running in `AppAuthenticated`, gets mounted in the `rootServer`, running in `App`.
-We again use `hoistServer`, just as we did to translate `rootServer` into a server running in `Handler` that Servant can understand.
+You can see in the snippet above how `authenticatedServer`, running in `AppAuthenticated`, is mounted in `rootServer`, running in `App`.
+We use `hoistServer` a second time like we did the first time to translate `rootServer` from `App` to `Handler`.

-The main logic happens in the `run :: AppAuthenticated a -> App a` transformation function that is passed to `hoistServer`.
-In it, we need to construct an `AppAuthenticatedEnv` to pass to the `runAppAuthenticated` helper function.
+The main logic happens in the `run :: AppAuthenticated a -> App a` transformation function passed to `hoistServer`.
+In this function, we must construct an `AppAuthenticatedEnv` to pass to `runAppAuthenticated`.

-To do so, we first retrieve the `AppEnv` context from the `App` monad using `ask` from `ReaderT`, and embed it in the `AppAuthenticatedEnv`.
-This is how we nest the different ReaderT environments: each environment has an attribute that holds the environment from the one above it.
+To do so, we first retrieve the `AppEnv` context from the `App` monad using `ask` from `ReaderT`, and embed it in `AppAuthenticatedEnv`.
+This is how we nest the different `ReaderT` environments: each environment has an attribute that holds the environment from the level above it.

 Next, we extend the `AppAuthenticatedEnv` context by adding other attributes.
-For instance, we can use the `"Authorization"` header to authenticate and fetch the user's information, `userId` in the example above.
-This can be done with HTTP or database calls, or more generally other `IO` actions, since we are in the `App` monad and all of these custom monads are based on `ReaderT env IO`.
+For instance, we can use the `"Authorization"` header to authenticate and fetch the user's information, such as the `userId`.
+We can do this with HTTP calls, database queries, or other `IO` actions since these custom monads are based on `ReaderT env IO`.

 Let's take a look at another example, going from `AppProject` to `AppAuthenticated`: